stephenslab/gtexresults/README.md

 If any of these statements are not true, please adjust the `alias` accordingly.

-Additionally, we have found that the `-u $UID` option is sometimes helpful to ensure that the new files are created under your user account.
-If, after running the analyses, you encounter issues with file permissions or file ownership, consider adding `-u $UID` to the above `alias` command to fix the behavior in possible future re-runs.

 Then run a simple command in the Docker container to check that it loads successfully,